rzane/pipey/README.md

 ### `Pipey::Chain`

-`Pipey::Chain` is a slightly fancier way to work with chainable objects like `Array`s or `ActiveRecord::Relation`s.
+`Pipey::Chain` is a slightly fancier way to work with chainable objects like `Array` or `ActiveRecord::Relation`.
+In the example below, `map` and `select` are automatically delegated to the array.

 ```ruby
 class MyPipe < Pipey::Chain